 When minimizing the negative, you make space for the positive.
 So remind yourself that you are smart, you are strong, and you are normal and good enough to get the kind of joy and peace you want in life.
 That’s the first step right there, because if you don’t believe in yourself, your chances of getting what you want are zero!

 It’s because you’re not going to be as motivated to take action.
 Our inaction keeps things the same and our negative thoughts stick in our mind more.
-As a result, those negative thoughts further encourages you to do nothing.
+As a result, those negative thoughts further encourage you to do nothing.
 So you trap yourself in a vicious cycle, and you keep yourself from getting your happiness.
-But I know that’s damn sure not what you want.
+But I know that’s darn sure not what you want.

 Think You Can Again